CERT-Polska/mquery/docs/internals.md

 }
 ```

-This is not supported yet, but it's limitation we're aware of and will
+This is not supported **yet**, but it's a limitation we're aware of and will
-fix in a nearest release.
-The same goes for private rules feature.
+fix in the nearest release.
+The same goes for the _private_ and _global_ rule features.

 # How to write efficient Yara rules.

 If you've read the previous two paragraphs, you probably have a rough idea
-what will work and what won't.
+of what will work and what won't.

 - Long strings are where mquery really shines.
-Let's take the emotet rule:
+Let's take the following Emotet rule as an example:

 ```
 rule emotet4_basic